Sustainable Neighborhoods Initiative

-Foster Green—Partnering with local organization Green Lents, students in three consecutive terms of an Intro to Civic Engagement course conducted door-to-door outreach to inform and solicit feedback from community members about the organization’s plans to turn a vacant lot in the southeast Portland neighborhood into a community orchard.
+Foster Green—Partnering with local organization Green Lents, students in three consecutive terms of an Intro to Civic Engagement course conducted door-to-door outreach to inform and solicit feedback from community members about the organization’s plans to turn a vacant lot in the southeast Portland neighborhood into a community orchard, which was opened in fall 2016.
 Watch the orchard project video.

 4th Avenue Public Parklet

 SoMa—Located at the food carts on SW 4th Avenue, downtown Portland’s first public parklet—or mini-park—was designed and built by PSU architecture students over a period of 18 months.
 Students worked closely with SoMa and ISS staff to design the parklet, seek approval from the city, solicit support from local businesses, and launch a crowfunding campaign that raised more than $15,000 for building materials.
 Watch the parklet project video.

 Living Cully—This community-led nature and wildlife inventory of northeast Portland’s Cully neighborhood was created and organized by students in an Urban Environmental Issues class, PSU’s Student Community Engagement Center, and members of Living Cully for residents of all ages to explore, identify, and record the plants and animals in the area.
 Read more about the Cully Critter Cruise.